 The Complaints Manager will acknowledge the concern and investigate the matter.
 An outcome should be reached and communicated to you, if possible, within seven days.

 What is a dispute?

 A dispute is the term given to any time an injured employee may be unhappy with a decision to decline work-related injury cover or decline specific entitlement.

 Injured staff members are advised of their right to seek a review of any decisions made when informed verbally by a case manager and by letter.

 The University wants to ensure that disputes are resolved quickly and with the agreement of all parties.
 Disputes are managed in the following ways:

 - A staff member may ask for a review of a claim decision, provided the request is made within three months of the University advising the staff member of their written decision on the claim.

 - Applications for review must be in writing.

 - Staff members must also state their reasons for requesting a review.

-- In most cases a meeting between the injured person and the University's injury claims manager will resolve the issue.
+- In most cases a meeting between the injured person and the Health, Safety and Wellbeing manager will resolve the issue.

 - In some cases, a neutral facilitator may be used to assist the parties in working through the issues or alternatively the matter may be referred to an independent expert to provide an opinion on the issues.